-Prof. Gary Clyde Hufbauer Reginald Jones Senior Fellow, diagnosis Peterson Institute for International Economics Former Deputy Assistant Secretary, stuff U.S. Treasury for International Trade and Investment Policy (1977-79)
+Prof. Gary Clyde Hufbauer Reginald Jones Senior Fellow, Peterson Institute for International Economics Former Deputy Assistant Secretary, U.S. Treasury for International Trade and Investment Policy (1977-79)

 Mr. James Carouso Counselor for Economic Affairs U.S. Embassy Jakarta